ABC-523 Instructions

 Conditions and Restrictions

-To qualify for a license under section BPC 23826.20, the premises upon which an original special legislation on-sale general bona fide public eating place is operated shall be located in a retail center.
-For purposes of this section, “retail center” means a multitenant shopping center that contains at least 300,000 square feet of retail shopping space open to the public.
-The department shall issue at least three of the licenses authorized by this section, per counties listed in subsection (b)(1), for a premises located in a retail center that contains at least 1,000,000 square feet of retail shopping space open to the public.
+To qualify for a license under section BPC 23826.22, the premises upon which an original special legislation on-sale general bona fide public eating place is operated shall be located in a retail center within a designated hospitality zone.
+For purposes of this section, a “hospitality zone” is defined to mean a single contiguous area designated by ordinance in the City and County of San Francisco that contains at least one million square feet of retail shopping space open to the public.

 A licensee that holds an on-sale general license for a bona fide public eating place that is in a retail center shall not be eligible to apply for a license under this section for the same licensed premises.